dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

 Troubleshooting:

 Q: Colors are changed in menu or during gameplay,
-    but no problem is mentioned in KEEPERFX.LOG.
+    but no problem is mentioned in "keeperfx.log".
 A: Select "Run in 256 colors" and "Run in 640x480" in the
     program properties, and change lines in KEEPERFX.CFG into those written in next answer.